 But when refraction is unusually large, a bigger zone of sky that would normally have been below the horizon is crammed into this compressed region.
 Then the average flattening is greatly increased; the Sun can flatten out into a thin line.

 If the image is unbroken and continuous, multiple images are alternately erect and inverted.
-This applies to all mirages (which involve at least one inverted image) except those that are produced by ducting (see below).
+This applies to all mirages (which involve at least one inverted image) except some that are produced by ducting (see below).
 Ducts can produce discontinuities in the images; then one erect image is often seen directly on top of another.

 I have a separate page devoted to symmetry principles.
 Some of them involve the astronomical horizon (see above).